cugos/cugos.github.com/2015-spring-fling/index.md

     description: Mark will talk about recent open data initiatives at AWS.
 He will show us how to plug Mapserver/GDAL or Geoserver into TBs of data on S3 and run auto scaling group of WMTS servers.
 We might even get to hear about a project with Mapzen to host OSM vector tiles on S3, another open-data project.
   -
     type: talk half
-    title: Map Analytics for Health
+    title: "Mapping for Health: Opportunities and Obstacles in Open Source"
-    name: Anna Clements & Isable Shaw, <a href="http://broadstreetmaps.org">Broad Street Maps</a>
+    name: Anna Clements & Isabel Shaw, <a href="http://broadstreetmaps.org">Broad Street Maps</a>
-    description: "As geographers, Broad Street Maps seeks to answer the question: why do things happen where they happen?
-Maps provide the necessary context and layered analysis to make sense of often incomprehensible data.
-By combining spatial data with existing health information and using dynamic maps to power analysis, organizations can..."
+    description: In the developing world, physical access to health care can be the number one factor in the utilization of services, and consequently, the health of a population.
+At Broad Street Maps, we believe that where you live shouldn't determine if you live.
+Anna and Isabel will give a brief overview<a href="https://gist.github.com/powersa/539eed80751353d8408d#mapping-for-health-opportunities-and-obstacles-in-open-source">...</a>
   -
     type: talk half
     title: How can open data save the world?